Faculty-Led: Italian Renaissance - 10 Days

 After the museums, you'll have time to experience St. Mark's Square, known locally as Piazza San Marco.
 The Piazza, considered one of the most beautiful in the world, is the largest square in the city and is the main symbol of Venice.
 The centerpiece of the Piazza is St. Mark's Church built in Venetian-Byzantine style.
 The Piazza is lined with cafes where you can sit and enjoy a coffee al fresco while you appreciate the architecture and beauty of the square.

-You'll have the afternoon free to explore Venice .
-Use your 24-hour water taxi pass to take a ride on the Grand Canal, visit the outer islands, Murano or Burano... or explore the labyrinth of back alleys and sleeping canals on foot.
+You’ll have the afternoon free to explore Venice .
+Use your 24-hour water taxi pass to take a ride on the Grand Canal, visit the outer islands, Murano or Burano or explore the labyrinth of back alleys and canals on foot.

-A professional local guide will lead your walking tour of Florence today.
+Once you arrive in Florence, you will drop your luggage and then take a guided tour.
+A professional local guide will lead your walking tour of Florence.
 Learn about this fantastic Renaissance mecca as you admire the Cathedral of Santa Maria del Fiore with its impressive pink, green and white marble facade and dome by Brunelleschi.
-You'll learn about the bronze doors of the Baptistry which represent an early use of perspective.
-You'll continue on to Piazza della Signoria, the seat of Florentine power both past and present and admire the statues under the Loggia del Lanzi in the square.
-Retrace history as you walk towards the Ponte Vecchio, taking the same route via the Vasari corridor which was built to take the Medici family from their the municipality in Palazzo Vecchio to their to their home in Palazzo Pitti without ever touching the ground.
-You'll see the jewelry and goldsmith shops that replaced the butcher shops on the covered bridge in the 16th century.
+You’ll learn about the bronze doors of the Baptistry which represent an early use of perspective.
+You’ll continue on to Piazza della Signoria, the seat of Florentine power both past and present and admire the statues under the Loggia dei Lanzi in the square.
+Retrace history as you walk towards Ponte Vecchio, taking the same route via the Vasari corridor which was built to take the Medici family from the municipality in Palazzo Vecchio to their home in Palazzo Pitti without ever touching the ground.
+You’ll see the jewelry and goldsmith shops that replaced the butcher shops on the covered bridge in the 16th century.
 Your walking tour culminates outside of Santa Croce, the final resting place of Michelangelo, Machiavelli and Galileo Galilei.

-Your ticket will allow you entrance to the newly renovated Duomo Museum (which includes art and statues from the facade of the Duomo), admission to climb to the top of the Giotto tower and Brunelleschi dome, and entrance into the duomo and crypt.
+Your ticket will allow you entrance to Duomo Museum (which includes art and statues from the facade of the Duomo), admission to climb to the top of the Giotto tower and Brunelleschi dome, and entrance into the duomo and crypt.

 You'll visit Basilica di Santa Croce which houses extraordinary works of art as well as the tombs of some of Italy's most elite citizens such as Michelangelo, Galileo and Machiavelli.

-You'll visit Piazza della Signora, Florence's main square and the original location for Michelangelo's David (which was replaced by a replica in 1873 when the original was moved to the Accademia).
-The Piazza gets it's name from the Palazzo della Signora also known as Palazzo Vecchio or Old Palace, which is the city's town hall.
+Today you will start off by visiting Piazza della Signoria, Florence’s main square and the original location for Michelangelo’s David (which was replaced by a replica in 1873 when the original was moved to the Accademia).
+The Piazza gets its name from the Palazzo della Signora also known as Palazzo Vecchio or Old Palace, which is the city’s town hall.

 During your visit to Palazzo Vecchio, the seat of Florentine politics from the Renaissance times to the present, you'll tour the main hall used for political meetings and the private apartments of the former inhabitants, the Medici family.
 Your guided tour of the secret rooms of the palace include Francesco de Medici's studio, a testament to Renaissance learning, and the maps room.